the great R. Crumb

 There is genuine suffering on this planet, people whose oppressed stories go unheard & tortured faces to unseen.
 We don’t see them because narcissists and pretend victims are too busy taking up all the space.
 Tragic, really.

-4. sentient7 says:
+4. sentient7 Avatar

 Maygun is a spoiled brat and publicity-seeking puke with no redeeming value.
 The ghosts of Roy and Will Rogers tell us more.
 Why worship the drool of Maygun?
 Tanchelm and Peter the Hermit are more deserving of our reflection.
 OMG, what a lesson about caste and class.
 Is Maygun guilty of cultural appropriation of the British Crown?

-5. madisonexpat says:
+5. madisonexpat Avatar

 Oprah also delivered starlet wannabes to Harvey Weensteen knowing full well why.

-6. jimydandy says:
+6. jimydandy Avatar

 Because serfdom was such a good thing?